Peter A. Griffin

 Peter A. Griffin (July 19, 1937 – October 18, 1998) was an American mathematician, author, and blackjack expert and is one of the original seven members of the Blackjack Hall of Fame.
 He authored The Theory of Blackjack, considered a classic analysis of the mathematics behind the game of casino 21.

 Early life

 Griffin was a native of New Jersey, one of three children, with a brother, poet Alan MacDougall, and a sister, Barbara Dan, writer.
 His grandfather Frank Loxley Griffin was a mathematician at Reed College who had written various mathematics textbooks.

 Griffin's father was an actuary who went on to head up a labor/management consulting company in Chicago.

 Griffin grew up in Williamsport, Pennsylvania, Chicago and Portland, Oregon, and married Lydia.

 Academic studies and teaching

-He studied at Portland State University, and received a master's degree from the University of California at Davis.
-He taught statistics, calculus and differential equations at California State University-Sacramento from 1965 until his death on October 18, 1998, from prostate cancer.
+He studied at Portland State University, and received a master's degree from the University of California, Davis.
+He taught statistics, calculus and differential equations at California State University, Sacramento from 1965 until his death on October 18, 1998, from prostate cancer.